-The organizations and units foreseen to be included in the process are presented in Figure 7. provincial health directorates' environmental health employees for one day to give them information.
+The organizations and units foreseen to be included in the process are presented in Figure 7.

+The last training session was organized by the Ministry of Health on 28 November 2018 for provincial health directorates' environmental health employees for one day to give them information.